 Sunderwala Burj as seen from the entrance of the park.

-Sunder Wala Burj, a 16th century building in Sunder Nursery, a park located on the legendary Grand Trunk Road.
+Sunder Wala Burj, a 16th century building in Sunder Nursery, is a park located on the legendary Grand Trunk Road.
 It was renovated in 2018 and contains over 300 species of tree, thus becoming Delhi's first arboretum.

-Sunder nursery is a garden of particular importance for our topic: it was the place where the British brought seeds from their colonies, so basically from every corner of the world, to conduct botanical experiments, grow saplings and beautify the freshly built New Delhi with exotic trees.
+Sunder nursery is a garden of particular importance for our topic: it was the place where the British brought seeds from their colonies—so basically from every corner of the world—to conduct botanical experiments, grow saplings and beautify the freshly built New Delhi with exotic trees.
 The photo below shows hundreds of pots and saplings under the shade of a mature trees.

 Playful dogs walking away from Mirza Muzaffar Hussain’s Tomb, Sunder Nursery.